matheuspolidoro/JungleDevs_ReactChallenge/README.md

 You can run the production build following by 'npm run start'

 ## Author notes
-It was great acomplish this test using NextJs for the first time.
+It was great accomplish this test using NextJs and SEO for the first time applying best practices syntax.
 I did intend to project this landing page with efforts in kind a 'pure-ish' javascript and css.
 Besides, tried to use the native tools offered by Next environment and by javascript itself, reducing third party libraries.

 Surely it has a lot of points to be improved, as uncoupling more the components and looking more carefully for perfomance hacks.